 For example, the list will appear like this (extract):

-Every notification will be saved to a spool file under
+Asynchronous delivery: Every notification will be saved to a spool file under

 A synchronous delivery is then feasible if the notification script runs quickly, and above all can’t lead to some sort of timeout.
 With notification methods that access existing spoolers that is a given.
 Spool services from the system can be used particularly with email and SMS.
-The notification script passes a file to the spooler — with this precedure no wait state can occur.
+The notification script passes a file to the spooler — with this procedure no wait state can occur.

-First, verify that the notification spooler (
+For one thing, the notification spooler (

 The notification spooler maintains its own log file: